HOW ACQUIRED: Traded from Dallas on December 9, 2018.

 A diamond in the rough who wowed MLS scouts at the 2014 MLS Combine after a prolific NCAA Division II career.
 Akindele brings size, speed and smart movement to a range of attacking roles.
-He is a valuable offensive presence for an FC Dallas side looking to make the playoffs after just missing the cut last year.
+He was a valuable offensive presence for an FC Dallas side for four years and will look to do the same with Orlando in 2019.

 INTERNATIONAL: Dual-eligible for the US and Canada, he accepted Jurgen Klinsmann's call to the 2015 USMNT January camp but eventually elected to represent the country of his birth, for whom he'd previously played at U-17 level.
 Akindele made his CanMNT debut in a World Cup qualifier vs. Dominica on June 11, scored his first goal in the second leg of the home-and-home series and went on to earn eight caps in his first year with Les Rouges.